Retail Trade · West Point, MS

 West Point Fast Break

 West Point Fast Break in West Point, MS has been the subject of 0 OSHA workplace inspections and 0 citations since 2010, according to enforcement records from the U.S. Department of Labor.
-The employer also has Wage and Hour Division (WHD) compliance actions on record, covering Fair Labor Standards Act enforcement including minimum wage and overtime violations.
-Industry sector: Retail Trade.
+Federal wage-and-hour enforcement records also show 18 WHD violations against this employer under the Fair Labor Standards Act.
 All enforcement data below is sourced from the DOL public enforcement databases at data.dol.gov.

 What the Data Says About West Point Fast Break